Prospectus proceedings in Finantsinspektsioon

 Obligation to publish a prospectus and the information document

-• The offer of securities is exclusively to qualified investors;
+• The offering of securities is only to professional investors;

-A complete list of exemptions from the obligation to publish a prospectus can be found in Article 1(4) of the Prospectus Regulation.
+A complete list of exceptions to the obligation to publish a prospectus is provided in Article 1(4) of the Prospectus Regulation.

 Requirements for the Information Document for the Offering of Securities